Take Care Of Yourself

 There might be lack of understanding from friends and family on what caregivers like you are going through.
 Over time, you may withdraw from socialising with others, resulting in an isolating and lonely experience.

-There are caregiver community outreach teams who can support caregivers who are at-risk of developing depression, anxiety and burnout.
+Caregiver Support Network Community Outreach Teams (CREST-CSN) who can support caregivers who are at-risk of developing depression, anxiety and burnout.
 It aims to support you in self-care through health and wellness activities, stress management, peer support, and future planning.
 You can also be engaged with basic emotional support, link up with support groups and counselling services where needed.

 Support Groups